Ho139523/Skin-Factor/README.md

 6. os and sys (to access static file directory not only from my local device but all devices that have .exe files)
 7. pyautogui (to set the desired size for the app for different monitor display sizes)
 8. auto-py-to-exe (to convert .py file to .exe)

+skin.py is the file in which all the calculations are done in the form of Object Oriented Programming.
+A class is built named Skin inside which there are multiple functions each of which refer to the calculation of a specific sort of skin.

+we have used this class in the GUI.py in the form of a library with the code below:

+>> from skin import *

 ## Calcuations